 Alternatively, you can hike to Colomitos or Las Animas, which are by far the best beaches in Puerto Vallarta.

-Every Wednesday evening from 6–10 pm there’s a free art walk you can take part in Centro Puerto Vallarta.
+Every Wednesday evening from 6–10 pm, there’s a free art walk you can take part in Centro Puerto Vallarta.

-Watch the Fireworks
+8. Watch the fireworks

-Explore the Markets
+9. Explore the markets

-One place you’ll definitely want to check out while visiting Puerto Vallarta is Isla Rio Cuale, a traffic-free sand island between Centro and Zone Romantica where you can find shaded trees, riverside restaurants, cafes, and a flea market selling everything you could ever want.
+One place you’ll want to check out while visiting Puerto Vallarta is Isla Rio Cuale, a traffic-free sand island between Centro and Zone Romantica where you can find shaded trees, riverside restaurants, cafes, and a flea market selling everything you could ever want.

 Another market worth checking out in Puerto Vallarta is the Old Town Farmer’s Market which happens every Saturday at Lázaro Cárdenas Park.
 There you can find local produce, handicrafts, and delicious snacks.

-Free Walking Tour Puerto Vallarta
+10. Free walking tour Puerto Vallarta

 The tour takes you on a lively stroll through the streets of Puerto Vallarta’s historic downtown, covering information about Vallarta’s architecture, culture, history, famous people so much more.